 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-While the rate banks charge one another for a specific type of loan might seem pretty confined, a change in the fed funds rate can have a ripple effect on the economy.
-An increase in the fed funds rate increases the cost of funds for banks — a cost they ultimately will pass on to their customers, both individuals and businesses.
+The federal funds rate is the interest rate banks charge one another for overnight loans, and it is determined by the Federal Reserve’s Federal Open Market Committee (FOMC).
+A Fed rate hike increases the cost of funds for banks — a cost they ultimately will pass on to their customers, both individuals and businesses.

 What a Fed rate hike could mean for your investments

 Rising interest rates impact most areas of the economy — including your investments.
 Here’s what to look out for.

 Bonds move inversely with interest rates.
 When rates rise, all things being equal, the price of existing bonds will decrease.
 Those investing in individual bonds could see the price go down.
 If the bond is held until maturity, investors will receive the full value of the bond.
 If they need to sell the bond prior to maturity, they may receive a price that’s lower than it would be if held until maturity.

 Bond mutual funds and exchange-traded funds (ETFs) are impacted in a similar way but with a key difference.
 Since they are portfolios of bonds, the funds themselves never mature.
 An interest rate hike could reduce the value of the bonds held in the funds.

 The impact on stocks, stock mutual funds and ETFs is a bit harder to gauge.
 Rising interest rates can lead to higher borrowing costs for many companies, which could impact the profits of companies who rely heavily on debt financing.